Hurricane Katrina Facts, Damage, and Costs

 The hurricane caused $260 million in damage to New Orleans' port, although it was open to ships a week later.
 The city's tourism industry generated $9.6 billion a year before Katrina.
 It attracted 7.1 million visitors each year.
 It only received 2.6 million tourists in 2006.

 Katrina struck the heart of Louisiana's sugar industry and destroyed 40 percent of the crop.
-The American Sugar Cane League estimated the annual crop value at $500 million.
+The American Sugar Cane League estimated the annual crop valued at $500 million.
 This area of Louisiana had 50 chemical plants, producing 25 percent of the nation's chemicals.
 The nearby Mississippi coast was home to 12 casinos, which took in $1.3 billion each year.
 The storm also damaged oyster beds and the local shrimping industry.

 How Katrina's Damage Compares to Other Natural Disasters